 A typical commercial construction project runs 20 months behind schedule and it inflates by nearly 80%.

-The use of drones in construction is providing considerable advantages for companies in the industry.
+The use of drones in construction brings considerable advantages for companies in the industry.

-The construction industry has opened up some really interesting opportunities to join UAV operators such as:
+This boom in the construction industry has opened up some really interesting opportunities to join UAV operators such as

 Zoning Meetings: Zoning meetings can be a tough task and it can cause unwanted delays.
 You can use drone data and send it to the zoning board thereby speeding up the process.